 Since attitudes about the importance of DoD research are an important prerequisite to continued student interest in the field and to potential DoD STEM involvement in the future, students were asked their opinions of what DoD researchers do and the value of DoD research more broadly.
 Student opinions were favorable, with most students agreeing or strongly agreeing with all items (Table 47 and 48).
 However, NJ&EE students expressed greater agreement (90% or more) than regional students (approximately 50%) across items.
-It is important to note that approximately a third of all regional students indicated "neither agree nor disagree" with all items compared to less than 10% of national students.
+It is important to note that approximately a third of all regional students.
 Similar to FY17, the two statements with the highest agreement among students were that DoD researchers solve real-world problems (eCM - 56%; NJ&EE - 93%); and DoD research is important to society (eCM - 56%; NJ&EE - 93%).